giuliafrascaria/ebpf-filter-reduce/activity-log.md

 - debugging the read tracepoint hook.
 I have an issue with the value being read from the second map, so from kernel to user
 - in order to understand what is going on there, I am trying to play with two tracepoint examples that are in the kernel tree (syscall_tp, ibumad, cpustat)
-- todo: create external helper function
-- insider paper
-- test boundaries of bpf (modify, stop, )
-- alternate path on map, returning the sum of the integers on map
-- databricks

 ### 11/1/2020